-But in this company as in most of the others in this category that we interviewed in the U.S. all growth depended on their internal resources.
-They were not finding any complementary capabilities they could draw on in the industrial ecosystem as they tried to develop new components: no outside funding, no connections with community colleges, no trade associations, no research consortia (all regular fixtures, we would discover, on the landscape of German companies in the same industrial sector.)
+But even the strong Main Street manufacturers we studied were not growing fast and were not creating many new jobs.
+Much of the reason why, we discovered, was that all scale up of new ideas depended on their internal resources.
+They were not finding any complementary capabilities they could draw on in the industrial ecosystem as they tried to develop new components.
+There are few local banks with local knowledge left in the U.S. to fund such scale up.
+Connections with community colleges, trade associations, research consortia are weak or not present.
+All these resources are plentiful on the landscape of German companies.
 As we wondered why the contributions to innovation of the Main Street manufacturers did not lead to greater profits and faster growth, the comparison with Germany was inevitable.
-An Ohio machine toolmaker is not going to take off like Microsoft or Facebook, but we saw underexploited possibilities.
-How could we galvanize more innovative activity within Main Street manufacturers, a faster uptake of new technology, and a tighter enabling connection with new start-ups across the economy?
+An Ohio machine toolmaker is not going to take off like Microsoft or Facebook, but there are great underexploited possibilities for such firms also.
+We considered what it would take to galvanize more innovative activity within Main Street manufacturers, a faster uptake of new technology, and a tighter enabling connection with new start-ups across the economy.